 If you're going to buy an instrument, you'll be good to start with a violin that is $250-$600.
 On auction sites and from some online dealers you'll be able to find violins for around and under $200 (which may be too good to be true—though it is possible to find a working violin for $200 and below, it is not recommended, many bargain instruments have structural problems and produce terrible tone.)
 Do the usual checks if buying online, and make sure the instrument is in playable condition needing no repair.
 Adult students will need a 4/4 or full-size violin.

-A note about fingernails...kind of a strange thing to consider, BUT some students have been unable to part with their long fingernails so everyone should know: if you have long nails, taking this course will require that you trim them very short.
-(It's not possible to have good left and right hand position without short nails.)
+A note about fingernails...kind of a strange thing to consider, but some students have been unable to part with their long fingernails so everyone should know: if you have long nails, taking this course will require that you trim them very short.
+(It's not possible to have proper hand position without short nails.)

 Over the past years, I've been delighted to help people make violin and viola playing a part of their lives.
 I've been teaching for over 30 years in Seattle and Olympia Washington, Eugene Oregon, and in New York City.
 While in Eugene I taught for the 4J School District as an orchestra director and conducted sectionals and auditions for the Eugene Youth Symphony.
 I've also been on the faculty of the Suzuki Institute of Seattle, Tacoma Youth Symphony Music Camp and director of the Thalia Olympic Music Camp.
 MORE